PedroPachucaHerrera/practical_application_III/README.md

 # Modeling

-Fisrt step is to stablish a baseline model as a reference, the baseline score form this base model is 0.882. we will compare subsequen models to this based model
+Fisrt step is to stablish a baseline model as a reference, the baseline score from this base model is 0.882. we will compare subsequen models to this based model.

+using default setting four models are created : Logistit regression, Decision Tree, and SVM, yielding the below resuts:

 # Evaluation